 An Eritrean-Ethiopian American multidisciplinary artist and founder of the East African Diaspora Artists Initiative (EADAI).
 Saleh has curated an afternoon of storytelling and performance by East African artists, held at Mia on May 13.

-As a writer, poet and singer-songwriter my art is the primary outlet for documenting my and my family’s unique migration and transnational experience.
+As a writer and poet, my art is the primary outlet for documenting my and my family’s unique migration and transnational experience.
 I am the first generation in my lineage who has had the opportunity, time, and space o begin documenting our experience as Eritrean-Ethiopians in the diaspora, and also my unique experience as a third-culture kid born and raised in Riyadh, Saudi Arabia.

 Art is the vehicle through which I can document our experience, and also how I try to make sense of our continuous navigation around home, homelessness, citizenship, and constantly being in transit between nations, borders, and cultural identities.